 Is Orthodox Holy Saturday a Public Holiday?

-Orthodox Holy Saturday is not a public holiday.
-It falls on Saturday, April 27, 2019 and most businesses follow regular Saturday opening hours in the United Kingdom.
+Even though Orthodox Holy Saturday falls on Saturday, April 18, 2020, it is a working day.
+Most businesses follow regular opening hours in the United Kingdom.

 What Do People Do?

 Many Orthodox churches in the United Kingdom mark Holy Saturday as the day of watchful expectation.
 The mourning period wanes and people wait for Easter Sunday, which is the day when Jesus was resurrected.
 Many Greek Orthodox Christians also believe in the Holy Fire, which they say is a miracle that occurs at the Church of the Holy Sepulchre in Jerusalem on Holy Saturday every year.
 Some people in the United Kingdom attempt to journey to Jerusalem as part of the pilgrimage to experience this phenomenon.

 Many Orthodox Christian churches hold special liturgies in the night on Holy Saturday, while others have their liturgies in the morning of Holy Saturday.
 The priest’s vestments, which are ceremonial gowns worn by clergy, are changed to white at the Prokeimenon (psalm or canticle refrain sung, usually to introduce scripture reading) of the Holy Saturday liturgy in many Orthodox Christian churches.
 Holy Saturday is part of Holy Week, which is a special fast in honor of Jesus Christ’s Passion.
 The fast occurs from Palm Sunday to Holy Saturday.

 The Christian Orthodox date for Holy Saturday is not a bank holiday in the United Kingdom.